Harold Davidson: Verdict, sentence, defrocking

 On 8 July 1932 Keppel North announced his verdict; Davidson was guilty on five counts of immorality.
 The sentence would be determined by the bishop; in the meantime, Davidson was entitled to seek leave to appeal to the Privy Council.
 Sorely in need of funds to meet his continuing legal expenses, Davidson reverted to his early career as a stage entertainer.
 On 18 July he made his debut with a variety act at the Prince's Cinema in Wimbledon and later toured in the provinces until, possibly dissuaded by pressure from church authorities, theatres declined to book him.
 He then continued his public performances by appearing in a barrel on the Blackpool sea front, or "Golden Mile", where thousands paid to observe him through a small window.
 Not everyone was impressed; one customer, recalling the event years later, said: "He was very tatty and the place stank."
 He shared his seafront billing with, among other attractions, "Mariana the Gorilla Girl", the "Bearded Lady from Russia" and Dick Harrow, "the world's fattest man".

 To the consternation of Hamond and some other parishioners, the bishop delayed issuing an instruction forbidding Davidson to preach.
 When Hamond locked Morston church against him, the rector preached to a large congregation on the grass outside the church.
 In August, Davidson's licence to minister as a priest was revoked; his last service was morning worship at Stiffkey on 21 August 1932, when around 1,000 people congregated outside the church.
 That afternoon he demanded the Morston church keys from Hamond, who sent him away by turning him round and administering a substantial kick.
 Hamond was later fined for this assault.

 In July and again in October, Davidson was refused leave to appeal to the Privy Council on grounds of either fact or law.
 The consistory court reconvened for sentencing in Norwich Cathedral on 21 October.
 Davidson was allowed briefly to address the court; he admitted that his behaviour had been indiscreet, but regretted none of his actions and proclaimed his innocence "of any of the graver charges that have been made against me".
 Then, in what Blythe describes as a "horrible little ceremony", Bishop Pollock delivered the most severe sentence available—that of deposition: "Now therefore we, Bertram ... do thereby pronounce decree and declare that the said Reverend Harold Francis Davidson being a priest and deacon ought to be entirely removed, deposed and degraded from the said offices."
 Davidson was thus defrocked.
 As the ceremony ended he made a furious impromptu speech, denouncing the sentence and declaring his intention to appeal to the Archbishop of Canterbury, Cosmo Gordon Lang.

-Campaigning for reinstatement
+Campaigning for reinstatement, death by lion

 Blackpool showman

 "The campaign to clear his name, very real at first, declined with gimmicky tricks until it became an outré side-show in which goggle-eyed holidaymakers would cram themselves to see a real live Sunday newspaper sensation."